aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/equationcomponentnode/_index.md

 ﻿---
 title: EquationComponentNode
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: This class specifies the components of an equation or mathematical expression.
 Different types of components combined into different equations.
-For example, a fraction consists of two parts, a numerator component and a denominator component.
-For more component types, please refer to 'EquationNodeType'.
+For example a fraction consists of two parts a numerator component and a denominator component.
+For more component types please refer to EquationNodeType.
 type: docs
 url: /nodejs-cpp/equationcomponentnode/
 ---